 Cat tail wrapped or tucked

-Cats that are relaxed appear loose and open, whereas a cat that does not wish to interact will withdraw.
-This is most clearly indicated when a cat’s tail is wrapped around her body or tucked underneath instead of lying loose on the ground, extending away from the body.
-She may just want a rest or be a bit chilly, but a wrapped tail can sometimes signal stress and anxiety.
+Cats that are feeling relaxed appear loose and open, whereas a cat that does not wish to interact will withdraw.
+In terms of cat tail language, this is most clearly indicated when a cat’s tail is wrapped around their body or tucked underneath them, instead of lying loose on the ground, extending away from their body.
+Your cat may just want a cosy snooze or be a bit chilly, but a wrapped tail can sometimes signal stress and anxiety.